yamamushi/du-discordbot/README.md

  The outcome of that check will determine the result of the attempted command.

  tl;dr - _The things check the DB for permissions_

+ **Remember that if you want to enable a command in discord, you have to enable it for the channel and for a user group.**

+ **Users must belong to this group to run a given command, even if it is enabled for a channel.
+Therefore it is useful to assign the "citizen" group to a command if you would like everyone to have access to it.**

 ### Ranks